sk66641/info/README.md

-# info
+<h1 style="text-align: center">Info</h1>

-To create a clickable shortcut that opens a website, you can create a `.desktop` file in Linux.
+## To create a clickable shortcut that opens a website, you can create a `.desktop` file in Linux.
 A `.desktop` file is a standard way to create shortcuts in desktop environments like GNOME, KDE, and others.

 Here’s how you can create a `.desktop` file to open a website: